Vik1977/Linux-on-Umax-Visionbook-13WA-FLEX/README.md

 # Linux-on-Umax-Visionbook-13WA-FLEX
+__this project is not done, the little progress i has and the little support thet is given for this laptop (apparently the UMAX  publicly stated to sot support linux) made me reconsider reinstalling windows on it.__

-Family member gave me this laptop, mine has a problematic keyboard, missing 3 keys, so it`s not much usable.
+I installed windows 10 LTSC from the [MAS activation scripts](https://massgrave.dev/) website Family member gave me this laptop, mine has a problematic keyboard, missing 3 keys, so it`s not much usable.

 To this time i tried various distro and DE on it: